Occupational and Organizational Psychology MSc

 See the Additional Learning Support website for more information.

-A minimum of a 2:1 UK honours degree in Psychology or a similar subject with psychology content, or a recognised equivalent international qualification.
+A minimum of a 2:1 UK honours degree (or a recognised equivalent international qualification) in Psychology or a similar subject with psychology content, such as:

 Students wishing to go on to the Stage 2 Qualification in Occupational Psychology after the programme will require eligibility for Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).